-Now that you have everything you need prepared, we can begin making our actual red bean milk tea.
+Assembly.
+Now that you have everything you need prepared, we can begin preparing our serving glass for red bean milk tea with tapioca pearls.

 Start with your tapioca pearls or boba pearls.
 Grab your favorite glass to drink out of and add your boba pearls first.
 Note, be sure the glass is big enough to fit everything we will be adding.

 After the boba pearls, you can add your sweetened condensed milk.
-We usually add 1.5-2 tablespoons but feel free to add your preferred amount based on sweetness and creaminess.
+We usually add 1.5-2 tablespoons.
+Feel free to add your preferred amount based on sweetness and creaminess.